frovedis/frovedis/doc/manual/python/ml/fpgrowth.md

     fp_rules = fpm.generate_rules(0.2)

 This will generate tables containing rules at server side.
-To print theses generated rules, debug_print() may be used as show below:
+To print these generated rules, debug_print() may be used as show below:

     fp_rules.debug_print()

 This will show all tables of different antecedent length at server side.
-Here, encoding was disbaled during rule generation.
+Here, encoding was disabled during rule generation.

 Output,